Automattic/jetpack/to-test.md

 ### Sharing

-We now redirect admin users to WordPress.com for configuring Sharing.
-If the admin users is not linked to WordPress.com, we put them in the flow to complete the connection.
+We now redirect users to WordPress.com for configuring Sharing.
+If a user is not linked to WordPress.com, we put them in the flow to complete the connection.

 1. Enable "sharing".
 2. Create a secondary admin/user on the site.